metis-data/metis-book/docs/Prevention/Prevention_performance.md

 You need to deploy the collector somewhere where you’re able to do the following:

-- Your application must be able to connect to Metis Collector to send the OpenTelemetry traces
+- Your application must be able to connect to Metis Telemetry Collector to send the OpenTelemetry traces
-- Metis Collector must be able to connect to your database to send the EXPLAIN query
+- Metis Telemetry Collector must be able to connect to your database to send the EXPLAIN query
-- Metis Collector must be able to connect to Metis public API over the Internet
+- Metis Telemetry Collector must be able to connect to Metis public API over the Internet

-You can host Metis Collector anywhere (locally, in your infrastructure, in your cloud, etc.) as long as you have the required network connectivity to achieve the above.
+You can host Metis Telemetry Collector anywhere (locally, in your infrastructure, in your cloud, etc.) as long as you have the required network connectivity to achieve the above.
 OpenTelemetry recommends running the container near the instrumented application.
 By default the applications send traces to `[http://localhost:4318](http://localhost:4318)` and assume that the collector runs on the same host.

-Read the [documentation](https://docs.metisdata.io/SetupMetis/Deploy_OpenTelemetry_Collector) to learn how to start using Metis Collector.
+Read the [documentation](https://docs.metisdata.io/SetupMetis/Deploy_OpenTelemetry_Collector) to learn how to start using Metis Telemetry Collector.

 ## Step 3: Using Metis

 At this point you can use Metis to analyze the performance of your application and how it interacts with the database.

 You may also consider integrating your CI/CD with Metis or your production databases for better monitoring.

+## Frequently Asked Questions

+### Do you support X?

+We support anything that can deliver proper REST and SQL spans.
+Sometimes you need to add more code around the libraries you use to extract the details (like SQL query parameters) and send them to Metis Telemetry Collector.

+### My library doesn't integrate with OpenTelemetry.
+What should I do?

+You need to build the OpenTelemetry spans manually.
+To do that, you need to learn how to extract details from your library.
+Typically, there are mechanisms like hooks, events, callbacks, middleware, or annotations.

+Conceptually, you want to register for an even from your library that explains what happened.
+In the event handler, you would extract the details (like REST path or SQL query with parameters), and send them to Metis.

+### Do I have to use OpenTelemetry?

+No, you do not.
+Metis Telemetry Collector uses OpenTelemetry standard for defining the payload shape.
+However, you can send the payload using any technology that can send JSON or gRPC.

+### I don't use OpenTelemetry inside my application.
+What should I do?

+The first solution is to install the OpenTelemetry libraries and enable the instrumentation.

+The second solution is to capture events from your application manually (via hooks, callbacks, middleware, events, or other mechanism that your libraries support), and send them to Metis Telemetry Collector with JSON or gRPC.

+### I don't know how to instrument my library.
+Can you help me with that?

+Obviously.
+Contact us and we will be able to help.
+We constructed many examples in languages like JavaScript, TypeScript, GO, Java, Kotlin, C#, and Python.

+### How do I enable OpenTelemetry in low-code/no-code solutions?

+Depending on your solution, you may need to extract activities' details manually and send them to Metis.

+### I have logs from my application.
+Can I use them with Metis?

+Yes, as long as they contain all the details we need.
+You can process your logs offline and send them to Metis even with CURL.